debops/debops/docs/guides.rst

 That loop device will be our `ciphertext block device` (:ref:`cryptsetup__ref_overview_terminology`).
 :file:`/dev/loop0` is assumed from now on.
+Note that the role and cryptsetup can also use a regular file as `ciphertext block device` directly.

 Now you can use one of the :ref:`cryptsetup__devices` variables as listed in the :ref:`cryptsetup__ref_default_variables` documentation.
-We are going to use :envvar:`cryptsetup__host_devices` which is intended to go into the Ansible inventory file.
-The role should be "enabled" for this host as shown in :ref:`cryptsetup__ref_example_inventory`.
+We are going to use :envvar:`cryptsetup__host_devices` which is intended to go into the Ansible inventory file of a host (:file:`./ansible/inventory/host_vars/$hostname`).
 You can use an entry like this:

 .. code-block:: jinja